IrondiUg/SSL.TLS_Proactive_Monitoring_With_Zabbix/README.md

 **This solution eliminates that blind spot.**

-Without `active SSL/TLS monitoring`, you are one missed certificate renewal away from `service outage`, one weak protocol away from a `vulnerability`, and one misconfiguration away from `failing compliance checks.`
+Without `active SSL/TLS monitoring`, you are one missed-certificate-renewal away from `service outage`, one weak protocol away from a `vulnerability`, and one misconfiguration away from `failing compliance checks.`

 This project ensures you are never operating in the dark by continuously exposing:
 - `Certificates that are silently approaching expiration`